-A no credit check loan is a type of loan in which a lender determines a potential borrower’s creditworthiness without conducting "hard" credit check that could potentially lower an applicant’s credit score.
+A no credit check loan is a type of loan in which a lender evaluates your creditworthiness without conducting a “hard” credit check.
 Read more about No Credit Check Loan.

 NSF stands for “Non-Sufficient Funds.”
 An NSF Fee is charged when a bank account does not have enough money in it to honor a check drawn on that account.
 Read more about NSF Fees.

 An online loan is a loan acquired through the internet.
 There are many different kinds of online loans.
 Some of them are safe, while others are not.
 Read more about Online Loan.

 An origination fee is a fee charged by a lender to the borrower at the time a loan is provided to cover the costs of processing the loan.
 Read more about Origination Fee.